pelcam/holbertonschool-printf/README.md

 ## Requirements
 - All files are compiled on Ubuntu 22.04 LTS using gcc
 - Code adheres to the Betty coding style
+- Follows the Betty style
+- No use of global variables
+- No more than 5 functions per file
+- Prototypes of the functions are in the main.h header file

 ## Authorized Functions
 - `write`